deltalite/Brazil-Forest-Fires/README.md

 runGitHub("Brazil-Forest-Fires", "deltalite")
 ```

 Use the command install.packages("<package name>") to install any packages you don't have locally.
-If you've downloaded the repo, RStudio should also prompt you to install any packages you are missing.
+If you've downloaded the repo, RStudio may also prompt you to install any packages you are missing.

-## Visualization
-This will not be my first Shiny app, but will certainly be a good exercise for visualizing spatial data, as well as using other graphs to compare the impact in different regions of Brazil.